fedighanmi/Tree_Survival_Project/README.md

 ## Usage

 After installing, you can import it in your python file or jupyter notebook.
-There is an example notebook in this repoitory that you can use as a guideline of what you can do or follow more in this documentation.
+There is an example notebook in this repoitory that you can use as a guideline of what you can do.
+For detailed information about all functions and features, refer to the documentation.

+## Requirements
+To use our package, you need to have Python 3.8 and above in your machine.